Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 The advent of Large Language Models (LLMs), particularly those based on the Transformer architecture (Vaswani et al., 2017), has marked a significant milestone in artificial intelligence.
 These models have demonstrated remarkable proficiency in a vast array of natural language tasks, from text generation and summarization to question answering.
 Their success is largely attributed to the scaling laws (Kaplan et al., 2020) governing their performance and the effectiveness of the self-attention mechanism in capturing contextual information from large corpora.

 However, the dominant operational paradigm of these models—autoregressive, next-token prediction—imposes a fundamental architectural constraint that hinders their ability to perform complex, multi-step reasoning.
-This "tyranny of autoregression" forces the model to externalize its entire reasoning process into the token sequence it generates.
+This "tyranny of autoregression" (LeCun, 2022) forces the model to externalize its entire reasoning process into the token sequence it generates.
 For a model to "think," it must "write."
 This entanglement of computation and output leads to two primary deficiencies.

 First, it results in **prohibitive latency for tasks requiring deep planning or exploration.** When faced with a problem that has a large search space (e.g., solving a multi-step mathematical proof, strategic game playing, or complex code generation), the model must serially generate a long chain of intermediate tokens (Wei et al., 2022).
 More advanced techniques like Tree-of-Thoughts (Yao et al., 2023) require generating and evaluating multiple, distinct reasoning paths, further compounding the latency issue.
 This makes real-time, interactive reasoning with deep lookahead practically infeasible.

 Second, it leads to **logical inconsistency and a failure to maintain long-range constraints.** Because the model lacks a persistent, internal world model, its understanding of the problem state is solely conditioned on the preceding token sequence.
 This can lead to "logical drift," where the model's own output subtly alters its understanding, causing it to contradict its earlier statements or violate the problem's initial constraints.
-The model learns the statistical texture of reasoning but does not possess a mechanism to enforce its logical integrity, an issue we term the "Clever Hans" problem of LLM reasoning.
+The model learns the statistical texture of reasoning but does not possess a mechanism to enforce its logical integrity, an issue widely referred to as the "Clever Hans" problem of LLM reasoning (Lapuschkin et al., 2019).

 To address these fundamental limitations, we propose the **Continuous Reasoning State Model (CRSM)**.
-Our approach is inspired by dual-process theories of human cognition, which distinguish between a "System 1" (fast, intuitive, parallel) and a "System 2" (slow, deliberate, serial).
+Our approach is inspired by dual-process theories of human cognition (Kahneman, 2011), which distinguish between a "System 1" (fast, intuitive, parallel) and a "System 2" (slow, deliberate, serial).
 In our architecture:
 *   The **Mamba State Space Model (SSM)** (Gu & Dao, 2023) acts as System 1: a fast, stateful backbone that processes sequences with linear-time complexity and maintains a continuous latent state, `h(t)`, representing its intuitive understanding.
 *   An **asynchronous Monte Carlo Tree Search (MCTS)** planner acts as System 2: a slow, deliberative reasoning module that runs in a parallel process, exploring future consequences and evaluating potential outcomes without blocking token generation.